WKU Faculty-Led Study Abroad programs (FLSA) are to be planned, administered, and assessed based on these guiding principles:

 - Courses should provide rich, academic content and opportunities for personal growth, while also improving cultural awareness.

 - Planning, well in advance of a program start date, increases the likelihood of achieving the intended learning outcomes.

 - The chosen international destination(s) must be central to the clearly defined learning outcomes.

 - Student safety while abroad requires preparation in all phases of development and implementation.

-- DELO's ability to financially manage FLSA courses should relieve faculty from handling individual student money directly.
+- DELO’s ability to financially manage FLSA courses should relieve faculty from handling student monies directly.